jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 4/20/21 - correcting values for repository name, services contact, and rights holder in latimes7.csv and latimes8.csv

+4/30/21 - Anthony changed the limits on filesize for nginx which unblocked me related to feseterizing latimes1 and latimes 2.csv

 * Ingest Challenges *
 This collection contains ~17,000 items and when one record is updated, a substantial amount of re-indexing takes place.
 Ursus stage goes down whenever one of the latimes csv files is ingested.
 The Apps team decided on a solution on 2/10/21, and they will begin implementing in the near future.
 Lisa McAulay will wait to re-ingest the collection on production until the new solution is implemented.
 As of 3/22/21, the solution has not yet been implemented.